What is the Canadian Experience Class?

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

-No, you do not need a job offer when applying for CEC.
+No, you do not need to have a job offer at the time of applying for the CEC.

 However, note that you will only be considered eligible if your Canadian work experience is not older than 3 years at the time of applying.

 In general, to be eligible to apply to Express Entry as a skilled worker, you must have at least one year’s skilled work experience in the last 3 years before you apply.

 This can be either full-time or part-time, or a combination of both, for example: